browser restore to workspace

 I run bws from crontab file every five minutes like this:

 the --check only works if the file specified with --unlock-file exists.
-This defaults to /tmp/bws.restored (which is on a temporary filesystem).
+This defaults to /tmp/bws.restored (which is usually on a temporary filesystem, so will not be availalbe after restart, thus preventing further saves).

 Issuing bws restore removes this unlock file, unless you specify –unlock, which I do on the last run, after Firefox has reloaded all pages, and restoring is complete..